Registration Closed For 2022/23

 First aid training is well underway and we are unable to accept any more recruits for this season.
 Make sure you signup to receive information about next year’s training.
 We will send out reminders as the next training season approaches.
 We look forward to you joining us next season.

 Open House & Registration 2022/23

-The open house and registration will be held at the Ukrainian Catholic Church, 1091 Coronation Ave, Kelowna on Sept 7th, 2022.
+The open house and registration will be held at the Ukrainian Catholic Church, 1091 Coronation Ave, Kelowna on Sept 7th, 2022 at 7pm.